ZeAntwan/narrator-playdate/README.md

 Due to Playdate Hardware limitation (and also my own technical limitations), the Playdate or Playdate Simulator cannot parse an Ink file using lpeg.

 For this library to work, you will need to parse and output the file in another way.

-This repo contains a basic Defold project that can do that for you, but you can also create a very simple lua script using the original repo using this
+There is definitly a simple Lua script that you can run on your machin to do that, but because I can't manage to run "normal" lua, this repo contains a basic Defold project that can do that for you, but you can also create a very simple lua script using the original repo using this snippet.

 ```lua
 local narrator = require('narrator.narrator')